ralhadeff/basic-machine-learning/README.md

 # basic-machine-learning
-This is an implementation for machine learning tools using Python
+A python implementation for machine learning tools

 Written by Raphael Alhadeff, started Jan 2019